 A Multi-story Exhibit is a booth where the display fixture includes two or more levels.
 In many cities, a Multi-story Exhibit requires prior approval by the exhibit facility, and/or relevant local government agency, as well as the Organizer because it is deemed to be a "structure" for building purposes.
 The city building department generally needs to issue a building permit based on an application and drawings prepared and submitted by a licensed architect or engineer.
-Exhibitors should obtain local building regulations early on (generally a minimum of 60 days) to ensure that all time constraints are met.
+Exhibitors should obtain local building regulations early on to ensure that all time constraints are met.
+Organizers should be prepared to assist exhibitors in this application process.

-Engineering stamped documents are typically required for all Multi-story Exhibits and towers over 8ft (2.44m) in height.
+It is recommended that Organizers require exhibitors to provide engineering stamped documents for all Multi-story Exhibits and towers over 8ft (2.44m) in height.
 If engineering stamps are not required, exhibitors using these types of structures should, at a minimum, provide drawings for inspection.